 Model Inputs

 The DCLF ICRP transport model calculates the marginal costs of investment in the transmission system which would be required as a consequence of an increase in demand or generation at each connection point or node on the transmission system, based on a study of peak demand conditions using both Peak Security and Year Round generation backgrounds on the transmission system.
-One measure of the investment costs is in terms of MWkm.
+One measure of the investment costs is in terms of £/MW/km.
 This is the concept that ICRP uses to calculate marginal costs of investment.
-Hence, marginal costs are estimated initially in terms of increases or decreases in units of kilometres (km) of the transmission system for a 1 MW injection to the system.
+The investment may take the form of entire new circuits, or may take the form of reinforcements of existing circuits to add additional capacity, or add asset life Hence, marginal costs are estimated initially in terms of increases or decreases in units of kilometres (km) of the transmission system for a 1 MW injection to the system.

 The transport model requires a set of inputs representative of the Demand Security and Economy Criterion set out in the Security Standards.
 These conditions on the transmission system are represented in the Peak Security and Year Round background respectively as follows: